9 Percent In Decimal Form

 The conversion process is fundamentally based on the definition of percentage.
 Since a percentage represents a fraction of 100, dividing by 100 converts the percentage to its equivalent decimal representation.
 This is because dividing by 100 is equivalent to moving the decimal point two places to the left.

 Consider the fraction representation of 9%: 9/100.
-When you perform the division, 9 ÷ 100 = 0.09.
-This demonstrates the direct relationship between the fractional, percentage, and decimal forms of the same number.
+Which means when you perform the division, 9 ÷ 100 = 0.
+09. This demonstrates the direct relationship between the fractional, percentage, and decimal forms of the same number.

 Practical Applications of Decimal Conversions